-The club held its annual regatta on 13th and 14th August.
+The annual Marathon Race was held on 4th September.
 See Recent News for more details.

 The latest web camera image of the loch is below.
 (Click on this to see a bigger version.)
 See also the earlier images.

 Loch Ard Sailing Club is in central Scotland, located eight kilometres to the West of Aberfoyle and nestling in the heart of the beautiful Loch Lomond and Trossachs National Park.
 The loch is fresh water and is the source of the River Forth.
 Loch Ard is approximately four kilometres long by two kilometres wide, and provides excellent sheltered sailing water.

 Travel is convenient from a large part of central Scotland.
 Club membership spans an arc from Ayrshire to Glasgow, Stirling, Falkirk, Dollar and Edinburgh.
 Being an inland loch, there are no issues with tides, currents or salt water.
 The winds are generally moderate (though unpredictable!), typically in the range force 1 to 4.

 The Loch lies in the protection of a valley running roughly East-West.
 The views around the Loch are magnificent, with Ben Lomond dominating the horizon to the West.
 See the tourist information on the Queen Elizabeth Forest Park, and photograph collections that include Loch Ard.

 Loch Ard Sailing Club is a dinghy sailing club affiliated to the RYA (Royal Yachting Association) - the governing body for sailing in the UK.
 At a local level the club works with RYA Scotland and with the area coach.
 The club is run by an elected Commodore and a committee of around a dozen members.